ASD20 Guidelines for Safe School Bus Riding

 Safety Rules - Waiting for / Departing the Bus

-- Be on time at your designated bus stop - Student shall be at their assigned bus stops FIVE minutes before the bus is scheduled to depart.
+- Be on time at your designated bus stop - Students shall be standing outside at their assigned stops FIVE minutes before the bus is scheduled to depart.
 The bus cannot wait for those who

 are tardy.
 To synchronize your time with ours, call the U.S. Naval Observatory Master Clock at 567-6742 for the correct time.

-- Students must ride their assigned bus and get off at their assigned stop - Unless the school is notified by the parent or guardian.
-At that time, the school office will issue a bus pass.
+- Students may ride only their assigned bus, to their assigned stop - The parent or guardian may notify the school 1-2 times per semester if the student needs to use a different bus or stop, and the school will issue a one-time bus pass.
+If a different or additional transportation assignment is needed, please contact Transportation.
 If a bus is too full or a situation exists where taking students with a pass is not possible, riders will be notified of that fact.
 Drivers will drop off and pick up at District 20 designated bus stops only, as required by regulation.

 - Do not play in the street or on private property - Wait for your bus in a safe place, well off the roadway.
 Respect other's property; do not play in yards near the bus stop.